lilive/Freeplane-Jumper/README.md

 # Jumper - The jumping filter for Freeplane

-This Freeplane add-on provides a search box that filters the nodes on-the-fly as the user types the search terms, and allows to jump to one of the results.
+A search box that filters the nodes on-the-fly as the user types the search terms, and allows to jump to one of the results.

-The goal is to provide a quick way to search for nodes, fully keyboard driven.

-> :bell: **Jumper is a young add-on** (but don't worry, you can't loose datas using it)**.
-> It may be improved.
-Let me know what you think or propose improvements !**
+This Freeplane add-on provides an easy and quick way to search for nodes in Freeplane maps.
+Press Jumper shortcut, type some text snippets, and you will instantly see all the nodes (or branches !) that contain them in the Jumper window.
+Select one of this node to select it in the map.

-> I will really appreciate any feedback.
+> :bell: I will really appreciate any feedback.
 They will help to keep me motivated to improve or maintain the add-on.
 > Do you use it ?
 Just let me know :smile:.
 You can write to me in [this github thread](https://github.com/lilive/Freeplane-Jumper/issues/1) or in this [dedicated discussion](https://sourceforge.net/p/freeplane/discussion/758437/thread/e7b4594c02/) in the Freeplane forum.
+> Do you feel that something may be improved ?
+Have you found something that do not seems to work as expected ?
+Tell me !

+> :bell: Jumper doesn't modify your maps, you can use it without fear of data loss.

-## Features
+## Main features

+- Search results updated as you type
+- Matching text is highlighted in the results list
+- Regular search of transversal search (find words or text snippets across a branch)
+- Words or text snippets can be searched in any order
 - Search in any part of the nodes (core text, details, notes, attributes)
-- Regular search of transversal search (find words across a branch)
-- Case sensitive or insensitive search
-- Plain text or regular expressions search
+- Plain text or regular expressions search, case sensitive or insensitive
-- Words can be searched in any order
 - Can focus the map view on the node selected in the results list
 - Search the whole map, only the siblings of the selected node, or its descendants
-- Results updated as you type
-- Matching text is highlighted in the results list
 - Search history
 - Keyboard shortcuts for all the search options
 - Persistent search settings
-- Options to customize the results appearence
+- Many options to customize the results appearence

 ## Usage